 It's just that some call it overbooked flight compensation, while others - the other way.
 It's the compensation for overbooked flight, the compensation you can get when you're denied boarding because of that (of overbooking).

 The exact amount of denied boarding compensation varies.

 It's based on the distance of your flight and occasionally some other factors.

 However, it’s not affected by the price of the flight or airline you are flying with.

 Which means that under the same circumstances in case of an involuntary denied boarding, your Air France overbooking compensation is going to be the same as someone’s Lufthansa overbooking compensation.
-The same applies to all low cost airlines in Europe.
+The same applies to all low cost airlines and charter airlines in Europe.

 All thanks to Europe's Flight Compensation Regulation 261/2004 (EC 261).

 So how much exactly is your claim worth?

 Mostly the answer will be one of these: €250, €400 or €600.